tristanp299/quantum_scanner/README.md

 - **Sophisticated Protocol Variants:** Can mimic specific protocol versions (e.g., HTTP/1.1, TLS 1.2) to blend with expected traffic patterns.
 - **Banner Grabbing Suppression:** Disables banner grabbing operations to reduce additional network traffic that might trigger alerts.

+**Features Disabled in Enhanced Evasion Mode:**
+- **Banner Grabbing:** Automatically disabled to reduce additional network traffic that might trigger detection systems.
+- **Aggressive Service Detection:** Reduced to prevent generating patterns that could identify scanning activity.
+- **Sequential Scanning:** Replaced with more randomized patterns to avoid triggering threshold-based alerts.

-Enhanced evasion mode is suitable for environments with advanced security monitoring and can effectively reduce the scanner's detection footprint.
+Enhanced evasion mode is suitable for environments with advanced security monitoring and can effectively reduce the scanner's detection footprint, at the cost of some detailed service information.

 ### Memory-Only Mode